In this article, we will present you our methods of raising and holding the drones in our bee colonies

 We interpolate the frames with drone capped brood through the ones with worker capped brood keeping the ones with honey and pollen at the borders.
 Abundance of food is essential in these colonies as well as we insure that the almost 6000 drones: which will hatch will have optimum growing conditions.

-In this situation, the newly created families are in natural conditions of holding and feeding the drones: without restraining their number.
+In this situation, the newly created colonies are in natural conditions of holding and feeding the drones: without restraining their number.

-We will create as many of these families as necessary to obtain the saturation of needed drones according to the number of the mating nucs we have in our isolated area.
+We will create as many of these colonies as necessary to obtain the saturation of needed drones according to the number of the mating nucs we have in our isolated area.

 Throughout the years we noticed that in the mating station, queens coming back from their mating fly were attracted and easy accepted by this kind of colonies.
 Therefore, we decided to use a queen excluder for bee entrance until the mature period of the drones is getting closer.